|April 6th, 2022

 – ACH Payments

 The automated clearing house (ACH) network is the batch processing that processes and transfers funds between merchants and banks.
-At the time of using the ACH network, merchants process payments by adding the customer’s associated bank account information.
+At the time using the ACH network, merchants process payments by adding the customer’s associated bank account information.

-ACH payments get processed with two methods-
+ACH payments are processed with two methods-

 ACH Debit Transactions: Money withdrawn from an account to a consumer or merchant account that receives the payment also initiates the transaction.

 ACH Credit Transactions: Money that gets directly deposited to the consumer or merchant account that makes the payment initiates the transaction.

 Almost all ACH transactions come within the category of EFT payments as they are processed electronically.
 However, not all EFT payments get classified as ACH payments until the ACH network processes the payment.

 An eCheck is labeled as both ACH debit and EFT payment as it uses electronic funds that get transferred through an Automated Clearing House Network. eChecks are classified as ACH debits because they enable authorized payments to get pulled directly from the checking account for the merchant, consumer, and even organization.
 These checks are also used for batch processing.

 eChecks are called EFT payments because they involve the electronic transfer of funds from one bank account to another through a reputed online network. eCheck payment differs from ACH payment because it gets processed through the ACH network.